frederic-perez/AmE-dictionary/data/idioms.md

 __more fun than a barrel of monkeys__ Very fun, enjoyable, and funny. _I always have a great time when Katie’s around—she’s more fun than a barrel of monkeys!_
 __more often than not__ :four: Usually; as a rule. _Syn_ by and large, generally, mostly
 __more sinned against than sinner__ Less guilty or worthy of blame than others, especially those who have injured or laid such blame or guilt upon one. _I may be exploiting a loophole in how much I receive in social welfare payments, but given that my retirement fund was stolen from me by fraudulent investors, I’d say I’m more sinned against than sinner._
-__more so__ To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
+__more so__ :two: To a greater degree (than something that has already been indicated). _I was exhausted after our flight, but my brother even more so—he fell asleep on the taxi ride to the hotel._
 __more than meets the eye__
 __morning person__
 __most of the time__ _Most of the time I do my breakfast._